Anbeeld/ACAI/docs/analysis.md

 These effects:

 - fill all module slots for the chosen role when possible
-- add role-appropriate buildings such as crew quarters, fleet academy, naval logistics office, offworld trading company, titan yards, colossus yards, black site (trading hubs at starfortress level in colony systems for non-gestalt empires with `tech_living_state`), hydroponics bay, resource silo (added to both anchorages and trading hubs), warp fluctuator, or communications jammer
+- add role-appropriate buildings such as crew quarters, fleet academy, naval logistics office, offworld trading company, titan yards, colossus yards, deep space black site (trading hubs at starfortress level in colony systems for non-gestalt empires with `tech_living_state`), hydroponics bay (non-machine only on anchorages), resource silo (added to both anchorages and trading hubs), warp fluctuator, or communications jammer
 - spend minerals directly from the owning empire

-### Expected outcome

-- More role-pure shipyard and anchorage networks
-- More trading hubs in colony systems, trader-enclave systems, and candidate future-colony systems
-- Fewer random starbase layouts
-- Better late-game access to titan and colossus infrastructure
-- Note: the defensive conversion pass (`aai_starbases.500`) is defined but never triggered (see dormant pieces)
-- The shipyard specialisation directly determines where section 8's ship delivery chain can spawn new vessels — a shortage of shipyard starbases chokes both ship production and fleet recovery
+Shipyard, anchorage, and trading-hub roles are assigned by the planner and filled through dedicated construction effects.
+The shipyard specialisation directly determines where section 8's ship delivery chain can spawn new vessels — a shortage of shipyard starbases chokes both ship production and fleet recovery.
+The defensive conversion pass (`aai_starbases.500`) is defined but never triggered (see dormant pieces).

 ## 12. Edict simulation and economic buffs

 Main files: `events/gai_edicts.txt`, `common/static_modifiers/gai_static_modifiers.txt`, `common/edicts/00_campaigns.txt`, `common/edicts/01_edicts.txt`

-The mod splits edicts into two systems: campaign edicts remain real edicts but are retuned (`00_campaigns.txt` makes them energy-cost, 3600-day campaigns with explicit AI weights tied to energy stockpile and income), while core empire edicts are applied via scripted modifiers gated by influence thresholds and economy conditions, rather than left to the base AI's edict heuristics (`01_edicts.txt` sets most `ai_weight` values to zero, though some event edicts like `masters_writings_*`, `improved_work_environment`, and `renewable_energy` retain `ai_weight = 1`).
+The mod splits edicts into two systems: campaign edicts remain real edicts but are retuned (`00_campaigns.txt` makes them energy-cost at 1000 energy and 3600-day duration with explicit AI weights tied to energy stockpile and income; hive campaigns use food at 500 cost instead), while core empire edicts are applied via scripted modifiers gated by influence thresholds and economy conditions, rather than left to the base AI's edict heuristics (`01_edicts.txt` sets most `ai_weight` values to zero, though some event edicts like `masters_writings_*`, `improved_work_environment`, and `renewable_energy` retain `ai_weight = 1`).

-`gai_edict.1` dispatches to `gai_edict.2` for every AI default-type country. `gai_edict.2` simulates edicts by applying modifiers directly:
+`gai_edict.1` dispatches to `gai_edict.2` for every AI default-type country. `gai_edict.2` simulates edicts by applying modifiers directly; all three edict modifiers have duplicate-prevention checks (`NOT = { has_modifier = ... }`) to avoid stacking:

 - `ai_capacity_overload_edict` — requires `aai_energy_income_low = yes` (using the shared Anbeeld economy trigger, not an inline threshold), requires `tech_power_hub_1`, costs 300 influence
 - `ai_production_targets_edict` — requires `tech_colonial_centralization`, costs 300 influence; fallback if energy is not low
 - `ai_research_focus_edict` — requires materialist ethic, costs 300 influence; next fallback if neither of the above apply
 - All three edict-simulation branches are gated behind an influence threshold that varies by ascension perk status and game age: 450 influence for the first 20 years with no voidborn/wonders, then 300 influence thereafter; 600 with voidborn only; 700 with galactic wonders only; 900 with both
-- `ai_healthcare_campaign`, `ai_robot_campaign`, and `ai_recycling_campaign` are all dead code — gated by `always = no` and never execute
+- `ai_healthcare_campaign`, `ai_robot_campaign`, and `ai_recycling_campaign` are all dead code — gated by `always = no` and never execute.
+Each would cost 1000 energy (not influence) with specific stockpile requirements.
-- Enclave-like modifiers (live, not gated by `always = no`): mineral trade tiers 1/2/3 costing 2400/6000/12000 energy, requiring trader enclave relations and stockpile thresholds of 3500/8000/14500 energy; curator insight (5000 energy, 8000+ stockpile, curator relations); artist patron equivalent (5000 energy, 8000+ stockpile, artist relations)
+- Enclave-like modifiers (live, not gated by `always = no`): the enclave trade section requires the empire to not be a purifier/terminator/assimilator/devouring swarm and to not be at war.
+Mineral trade tiers 1/2/3 costing 2400/6000/12000 energy, requiring trader enclave relations and monthly mineral income > 10; tier 1 requires energy stockpile 3500–8000, tier 2 requires 8000–12000, tier 3 requires 14500+ (upper bounds ensure the correct tier is picked); curator insight (5000 energy, 8000+ stockpile, curator relations, monthly energy income > 25); artist patron equivalent (5000 energy, 8000+ stockpile, artist relations, monthly energy income > 25)

 `gai_edict.3` manages the `ai_fix_subject_1` modifier (applies it to AI subjects, removes it when they lose subject status), but the call from `gai_edict.1` is commented out, making this event dormant.
 The subject economy fix is not applied by any live code path.